koonix/lfutils/README.md

 because sxiv only opens images with a recognizable extention, which is dependent on your build of sxiv.

-by default, the regex that matches valid image file's names is `.*\.(jpe?g|png|gif|bmp|ico)$`, which matches image types that a regular build of sxiv supports.
+By default, the regex that matches valid image file's names is `.*\.(jpe?g|png|gif|bmp|ico)$`, which matches image types that a regular build of sxiv supports.

-however you can change this by setting the `LF_IMG_REGEX` environment variable.
+However you can change this by setting the `LF_IMG_REGEX` environment variable.

 ## Dependencies

-the only hard dependency of lfutils is lf. all the dependencies listed here are technically optional, and installing each of them will add a certain feature to lfutils. however, I recommend installing all of them, as they're pretty small, and you'll probably need most of them, if not all.
+The only hard dependency of lfutils is lf.
+All the dependencies listed here are technically optional, and installing each of them will add a certain feature to lfutils.

+However, I recommend installing all of them, as they're pretty small, and you'll probably need most of them, if not all.

-archlinux users can install all of these dependencies (except for sxiv, binutils and transmission-cli) by installing the AUR package `lfutils-meta`:
+Archlinux users can install all of these dependencies (except for sxiv, binutils and transmission-cli) by installing the AUR package `lfutils-meta`: